Sri Lanka to ask UN for more time to probe war crimes

-COLOMBO, Sri Lanka (AP) — Sri Lanka’s foreign minister says his country needs more time to fulfil promises given to the U.N. human rights body to investigate war crimes allegations from a long civil war that ended seven years ago.
+COLOMBO, Sri Lanka (AP) — Sri Lanka says it needs more time to fulfill promises given to the U.N. human rights body to investigate war crime allegations from the nation’s long civil war, which ended nearly eight years ago.

-Foreign Minister Mangala Samaraweera told foreign correspondents on Tuesday that the government will seek more time at the next U.N human rights session starting Feb.
-27.
+Foreign Minister Mangala Samaraweera told foreign correspondents late Tuesday that the government will seek more time at the next U.N. human rights session, starting Feb.
+27 in Geneva.

+Samaraweera said that Sri Lanka will commit itself to going ahead as planned even though it has not been able to achieve all that it wanted.

-Sri Lanka, in a joint resolution in 2015 at the U.N.
-Human Rights Council, promised to work toward ethnic reconciliation, which includes investigating alleged abuses.
+In a joint resolution in 2015 at the U.N.
+Human Rights Council, Sri Lanka promised to work toward ethnic reconciliation, including investigating alleged wartime abuses.

 Most Read Stories